Graduate Certificate in Forensic Accounting

 Graduate tuition rates apply for the Graduate Certificate in Forensic Accounting Program.
 Learn more about current tuition and fee rates.
 Please note that the graduate certificate in Forensic Accounting is not eligible for VA benefits.

 Candidates are required to complete a minimum of 12 credits to receive the Graduate Certificate in Forensic Accounting.
+In-person classes are taught at both the Arlington and Fairfax campuses.
+Students who wish to pursue the program entirely at one campus should expect to take more time to complete the certificate due to the schedule of courses offered and classroom space availability.
 These credits can come from Mason's MS in Accounting program or Mason's MS in Computer Forensics program.
 Students admitted to the certificate program have four years to complete the certificate requirements.

 Candidates must have a minimum GPA of 3.00 in course work presented on the certificate application, which may include no more than 3 credits of C. (Grades of C+, C-, and D do not apply to graduate courses.)
 The GPA calculation excludes transfer credits.